Davor Lovren

 Davor Lovren (/hr/; born 3 October 1998) is a Croatian professional footballer who is a free agent after playing for Kustošija.

 Club career

 Lovren made his professional debut in the Croatian First Football League for GNK Dinamo Zagreb on 14 May 2016 in a game against NK Lokomotiva.

 In June 2017, he joined Fortuna Düsseldorf in Germany's 2.
 Bundesliga on a two-year loan.
 However, on 11 July 2018, Düsseldorf bought Lovren permanently for €750,000.

 Personal

-He is the younger brother of PAOK defender Dejan Lovren.
+He is the younger brother of footballer Dejan Lovren.
 He was named after Croatian former footballer Davor Šuker.